ASNeG/OpcUaStack/README.rst

 Source Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to compile and install the stack from the source code you should meet
+In order to compile and install the stack from the source code, you should meet
 the following requirements:

 * Compiler with C++11 support